jpchip/bookshelf_demo/README.md

-# Bookshelf
+# bookshelf_demo

-Test REST API using Typescript, Koa, bookshelf, knex, postgresql
+An example REST API using Typescript, Koa, Bookshelf, Knex, Postgresql.

+A playground for me to test out how these libraries work together.

 ## Development

 ```
 $ vagrant up
 $ vagrant ssh
-$ make start
+$ cd /vagrant && make start
 ```

-Server available at:
+Server is available at:

 http://192.168.250.254:3000/

-Will watch for changes in the `src` directory.
+Will watch for changes to *.ts files in the `src` directory.

 ## Database Migrations